ujrav/ECE408/README.md

 or you can create your own.
 Directions on creating usable test images are found below.
 Please limit the image size to no more than 1000x1000.

-Hit R7 or Click on Build->Build Solution and wait for it to compile.
+Hit R7 or Click on Build > Build Solution and wait for it to compile.
 (There will be some warnings about the RapidXML file).

 Once it is done, hit Ctrl+F5 to run the program.

-When completed, there should be two image outputs in the Image folder: output.bmp and outputSerial.bmp.
+When completed, there should be two image outputs in the Image folder: "Images/output.bmp" and "Images/outputSerial.bmp".

+---

 ## Creating usable images for the program.

-### Take any image you want of any format of your choosing.
+Take any image you want of any format of your choosing.
 Limit the size to at most 1000x1000 resolution.

-### Convert the image to BMP (24-bit).
+Convert the image to BMP (24-bit).
 If on Windows, open the image in Microsoft Paint.
-Click File > Save As > Select BMP and save it
-into the Images folder.
+Click File > Save As > Select BMP and save it into the Images folder.

-### Your image should be ready to be run by the program!
+Your image should be ready to be run by the program!